Diseases & conditions : High-Risk Pregnancy

 What are the symptoms of hypothyroidism?

-Hypothyroidism is a common condition, which can go undetected if symptoms are mild.
-Hypothyroidism means the thyroid is underactive, producing insufficient amounts of thyroid hormones.
-Symptoms of hypothyroidism are usually very subtle and gradual and may be mistaken for symptoms of depression.
-The following are the most common symptoms of hypothyroidism.
-However, each individual may experience symptoms differently.
-Symptoms may include:
+Hypothyroidism is a common condition.
+It can go undetected if symptoms are mild.
+Hypothyroidism means the thyroid is underactive and making insufficient amounts of thyroid hormones.
+Symptoms of hypothyroidism may be mild and may start slowly.
+The following are the most common symptoms of hypothyroidism:

 Carpal tunnel syndrome (hand tingling or pain)